richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

 - VOTING
+	- cells with poor scores should have less weight --- nonequal voting

 - keep record of compared neighbors / mark changed neighbor -> to prevent recalculating same stats [on match select]